The Spin $L$-function on $\mathrm{GSp}_6$ via a non-unique model: Introduction

 For the second integral, we use the special automorphic function $P_D^\alpha$ on $\GSp_4$ (see Section \ref{spin:global}), defined in \cite{pollackShahKS}.
 Denote by $\GL_2 \boxtimes \GSp_4$ the set of elements $(g_1,g_2)$ in $\GL_2 \times \GSp_4$ with $\det g_1 = \nu(g_2)$, where $\nu$ is the similitude.
 Then $\GL_2 \boxtimes \GSp_4$ embeds in $G = \GSp_6$.
 We consider the global integral

-for a cusp form $\phi$ on $\GSp_6$.
+for a cusp form $\phi$ on $\PGSp_6$.

-This integral also unfolds to the Fourier coefficient $\phi_\chi$, and we show that it represents the partial Spin $L$-function in the same sense as described for $I(\phi;s)$ above.
-In fact, the unramified calculation, which is the main theorem of this paper, is the same for both of these integrals.\footnote{One may wonder why we bother to write down both of the integrals $I$ and $I'$, as integrating over $\GL_{2,L}^*(\mathbf Q)\backslash \GL_{2,L}^*(\mathbf A)$ and integrating against $P_D^\alpha(g)$ are very closely related functionals on the space of automorphic forms on $\GSp_4$.
-However, our experience from \cite{pollackShahKS} leads us to believe that it is desirable to have both integrals.
-The integral $I$ is simpler, but it happens in \cite{pollackShahKS} that the integral with $P_D^\alpha$ is genuinely better behaved than the one without it in the sense that it gives the correct local $L$-factor at more primes.
-(See Theorem 3.2 of \emph{loc cit}.)} \begin{theorem} Let $\lambda$ be as in Theorem \ref{thm:introunramcalc}, and denote by $\iota: \Q_p^\times \times L_p^\times \rightarrow \GSp_6(\Q_p)$ the map given in Definition \ref{def:iota}.
+This integral also unfolds to the Fourier coefficient $\phi_\chi$, and we show that it represents the partial Spin $L$-function in the same sense as described for $I(\phi,s)$ above.
+In fact, the unramified calculation, which is the main theorem of this paper, is the same for both of these integrals. \begin{theorem} Let $\lambda$ be as in Theorem \ref{thm:introunramcalc}, and denote by $\iota: \Q_p^\times \times L_p^\times \rightarrow \GSp_6(\Q_p)$ the map given in Definition \ref{def:iota}.
 Then

 where the sum extends over all $t \in \mathbf{Q}_p^\times$ and $\ell \in L_p^\times$ satisfying $|t| \leq |N_{L_p/\Q_p}(\ell)| \leq 1$ modulo the action of $\mathbf{Z}_p^\times \times \mathcal O_L^\times$. \end{theorem}